hackclub/hackclub/workshops/parallax_effect/README.md

 > **scrollY:** The read-only scrollY property of the Window interface returns the number of pixels that the document is currently **scrolled vertically**.
 This value is subpixel precise in modern browsers, meaning that it isn't necessarily a whole number.
 You can get the number of pixels the document is **scrolled horizontally** from the **scrollX** property. - [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/API/Window/scrollY).

 The `parallax` function is called inside the event-listener.
 Here, for this project we will select the layers with classes `l1` and `l3` from the document.
 The `distance` argument in `parallax` function is how much we scroll i.e., `window.scrollY` and you can give any value to the `speed` argument.
-The `speed` argument decides whether the layer moves faster or slower.
+The `speed` argument decides whether the layer moves faster(upwards) or slower(downwards).

-Add the following code.
+Add the following code inside the event listener.

 ```javascript
 parallax('.l1', window.scrollY, 0.5)